nmouquet/RLS_AESTHE/README.md

 Research compendium to reproduce analyses and figures of the article:
-_Global mismatch between the aesthetic value of reef fishes and their conservation priorities_ by Langlois, Mouquet _et al._ submitted to PLOS Biology.
+_Global mismatch between the aesthetic value of reef fishes and their conservation priorities_ by Langlois, Mouquet _et al._ published in PLOS Biology.

 ## General